 FAQs

-How do I make cookies chewy without vanilla?
+9. How do I make cookies taste better without vanilla?

-Keep in an airtight container at room temperature for up to 4 days.
+Store them in an airtight container at room temperature for 3 to 4 days, or freeze the dough for later use.

 Conclusion